Glomerulonephritis

 Treating chronic kidney disease or kidney failure

-In severe cases that can't be improved with other treatments, you may require:
+If you have severe glomerulonephritis that cannot be improved with other treatments, you may require:

 Vaccinations

-It's usually a good idea to help protect yourself against infection by having a seasonal flu jab and a pneumonia jab.
+As glomerulonephritis can make you more vulnerable to infections, it's a good idea to protect yourself by having a seasonal flu vaccine and a pneumonia vaccine (also called the pneumococcal vaccine).